BRIAN SPARKS’ PHILOSOPHY

 “In developing the Easiest Swing in Golf over the last 50 years these two beliefs are at the core of my philosophy for senior golf:

 1. Golf teaching has become too complicated, over-technical and elitist and, in so doing, has distanced itself from the average player.

 2. Women and men aged over 50 have been largely ignored by the golf industry, especially the teaching fraternity.

 My ambition is to make significant progress in these two areas and, whilst the Easiest Swing is applicable to golfers of all ages and all levels and touches every aspect of the game, I constantly share my knowledge with our coaches giving them special tools to help the older golfer, both male and female, as well as those who have, or are recovering from, injuries or disabilities.

-Welcome to the world of the Easiest Swing where coaching replaces teaching and we focus on helping you, the player, find your best swing and a more body-friendly way of enjoying senior golf game.”
+Welcome to the world of the Easiest Swing where coaching replaces teaching, questions replace statements and we focus on helping you, the player, find your best swing and a more body-friendly way of enjoying your golf.”

 Easiest Swing In Golf coaches – Play It – Live It – Share It